Sir Vivian Richards Stadium: Outfield controversy

 The ground's second Test match against England on 13 February 2009 was abandoned after only ten balls due to the outfield's dangerous condition.

 The groundstaff had applied extra layers of sand after recent heavy rain, and again after a brief shower the morning of the match; this resulted in West Indian bowlers Jerome Taylor and Fidel Edwards being unable to gain any traction when running in.

-The sandy nature of the outfield had earnt the ground the nickname of 'Antigua's 366th beach' in the buildup to the game.
+The sandy nature of the outfield had earned the ground the nickname of 'Antigua's 366th beach' in the buildup to the game.

 Following the abandonment, inquiries were held by the WICB and the ICC: these caused great embarrassment for West Indies cricket.

 The ICC subsequently ordered that the ground be suspended from staging any international matches for twelve months, and an official warning was issued to the WICB.

 List of five wicket hauls

 Tests

 Eight five wicket hauls in Test matches have been taken at the venue.